Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Control Parameter: SHeF-WIP

 \subsubsection{Task}

 Fig.\ref{XP1 VE} shows the experimental scene in the VR environment.
-The participants stood on a straight pass, facing a red sphere and a blue circle in front of them.
+The participants stood on a straight and flat pass, facing a red sphere and a blue circle in front of them.
 The black lines were added to the path to make the participants feel the speed of movement in the simple VE.
 The red sphere was a target object moving forward at a constant speed, and the blue circle was an index of the participant’s virtual speed, that is, the blue circle continuously maintained a distance of 1 m from the participant.
-The task was to follow the red sphere and keep it within the blue circle.
+The task was to chase the target at a constant speed.
+Participants followed the red sphere and tried to keep it within the blue circle.
 This means that participants had to walk at the same speed as that of the red sphere while maintaining a constant distance from it.
 Both the radius of the red sphere and the inner radius of the blue circle are 0.25 m, so the sphere can fit within the circle.
-Detailed explanation of the task is as follows.
-The first 5 m and the following 10 s are the preparation stage in which the participants were asked to walk forward freely.
-During this stage, the red sphere and blue circle moved at the same speed as the participant.
-After the preparation stage, a 3 s countdown was visually presented in front of them, and then the red sphere moved independently at one of the following speed levels: 0.5, 1.0, 1.5, 2.0, 3.5, or 4.5 m/s.
-The participants were asked to follow the red sphere and try to keep the red sphere within the blue circle.
-The red sphere stopped 20 s after the end of the countdown, which was the end of the task.
-The participants could see the target speed level in advance within the first 5 m section, where a dummy translucent blue sphere repeatedly moved from the start point to the 5 m point at the target speed under the current conditions.